 Interrupt Vector table Segment

 This sub-segment of code memory contains the addresses that point to different interrupt and exception routines such as reset handler.
-If you want to know what happens when microcontroller resets, check this tutorial:
+It helps NVIC to find starting addresses of interrupt service routines.
+If you want to know what happens when a microcontroller resets, check this tutorial:

 The text segment contains our main application code such as program instruction, interrupt service routines, user-defined functions, microcontroller startup code, and standard library functions.
 In simple words, it contains our actual microcontroller application code that we have written.
 This segment has read-only permission.
 That means CPU can only read instructions from this segment but cannot perform write operations.